ghraciella/ghraciella/README.md

 * Favourite toolkit so far: Python, SQL(PostgreSql), Git/Github
 <!--
 * Neurodiverse
+* Audio-Visual Learner
 -->
 * Sentient Plant 🪴
 * Ambivert
-* The beautiful pattern of randomness
-* Resting is doing ☯︎
 * Music is Therapy, Music is Soul 🎵
-* Audio-Visual Learner
 * Avid Reader 📚 and Pseudo-Poet 📝😅
+* Favorite animal : cats ♥️❤️‍🔥🤎
 * Hobbies : Unlimited - Love reading books, travelling, swimming, dancing, watching movies and so on.
 * Random fact about me: I wanted to be a mad scientist 🧬👩🏾‍🔬 and teacher 👩‍🏫 as a kid or a Librarian.
+* The beautiful pattern of randomness
+* Resting is doing ☯︎

 ---
 ---